flatpickles/sketchbook/docs/beta-testing.md

 -   Am I describing what Sketchbook _**is**_ and _**does**_ well enough in the docs I have so far?
 -   Does anything feel too detailed, or not detailed enough?
 -   Does anything need documentation that isn't currently covered?
+-   Would you prefer TypeScript examples or JavaScript examples?
+Or both?

 **Configuration**